Worst of Humberto to Steer East of Bahamas, US But Surf May be Dangerous

 Since Humberto formed so far to the east, impact on the Bahamas and the United States will be minuscule when compared to that of Dorian.

-As of 2:00 p.m.
-EDT, Saturday, Tropical Storm Humberto was located about 40 miles north of Great Abaco Island, Bahamas, and was moving toward the northwest at 7 mph.
-Maximum sustained winds were near 50 mph with higher gusts.
+As of 5:00 a.m.
+EDT, Sunday, Tropical Storm Humberto was located about 135 miles north-northwest of Great Abaco Island, Bahamas, and was moving toward the north-northwest at 7 mph.
+Maximum sustained winds were near 60 mph with higher gusts.

 The majority of the showers, thunderstorms and strongest winds associated with Humberto are skewed to the north and east of the center.